bgevko/vehicle-manager/README.md

 - User can upload an existing photo of the receipt
 - User can crop the photo
 - User can save the photo, going back to the [Expense Form](#expense-form)

+## Reports

+- Manager can go back [vehicles](#vehicles)
+- Manager can create an expense report, with options to filter by date, driver, vehicle, expense type, and cost
+- Manager can create a trip report, with options to filter by date, driver, vehicle, mileage, and expenses
+- Manager can query a maintenance report, with options to filter by date, vehicle, maintenance type, and cost
+- Manager can query an incident report, with options to filter by date, driver, vehicle
+- Manager can export the generated report, or email it